Pope: Early Christianity (c. 30–325)

-However, the Orthodox Church rejects the Roman Catholic notion of papal infallibility or the universal jurisdiction of the Pope over the entire Church.
-Rather, the Orthodox Church holds that the Bishop of Rome is first among equals, and that decisions that affect the whole Church should be determined by Ecumenical Councils.

-Tertullian wrote in his work "The Prescription Against Heretics" about the primacy of the church in Rome.
-In this work, Tertullian argued that the Church in Rome had a special position of authority because of its apostolic foundation and that other churches should look to it for guidance in matters of faith which is considered as an emphasis of the primacy of the bishop of Rome.

-Nicaea to East-West Schism (325–1054)
+Nicaea to East–West Schism (325–1054)

 The Edict of Milan in 313 granted freedom to all religions in the Roman Empire, beginning the Peace of the Church.
 In 325, the First Council of Nicaea condemned Arianism, declaring trinitarianism dogmatic, and in its sixth canon recognized the special role of the Sees of Rome, Alexandria, and Antioch.
 Great defenders of Trinitarian faith included the popes, especially Liberius, who was exiled to Berea by Constantius II for his Trinitarian faith, Damasus I, and several other bishops.

 In 380, the Edict of Thessalonica declared Nicene Christianity to be the state religion of the empire, with the name "Catholic Christians" reserved for those who accepted that faith.
 While the civil power in the Eastern Roman Empire controlled the church, and the patriarch of Constantinople, the capital, wielded much power, in the Western Roman Empire, the bishops of Rome were able to consolidate the influence and power they already possessed.
-After the fall of the Western Roman Empire, barbarian tribes were converted to Arian Christianity or Catholicism; Clovis I, king of the Franks, was the first important barbarian ruler to convert to Catholicism rather than Arianism, allying himself with the papacy.
-Other tribes, such as the Visigoths, later abandoned Arianism in favour of Catholicism.
+After the fall of the Western Roman Empire, barbarian tribes were converted to Arian Christianity or Nicene Christianity; Clovis I, king of the Franks, was the first important barbarian ruler to convert to the mainstream church rather than Arianism, allying himself with the papacy.
+Other tribes, such as the Visigoths, later abandoned Arianism in favour of the established church.